Egida/Bytox-C2/README.md

 Bytox is a framework that allows you to use Discord as a command and control centre.
 It is built mainly on the Discord.py module and also has some C# and C++ incorporated into it's source code.
 The C2 allows a user to generate a python payload and in the future a C++ payload which will allow them to have control and access to a system.

-**Version 1.0 to be released very soon, this will include the python side of Bytox.
-C++ side is still in development**
+**Version 1 has been released.
+This includes all the python features in the script.
+C++ aspects are coming very soon**

 This is a PoC program, do NOT use this for malicious purposes.